lreis2415/SEIMS/doc/en/get_started/run_model.md

 The `config.fig` file, the most important configuration file for constructing a SEIMS-based watershed model, is responsible for selecting SEIMS modules to participate in the watershed simulation, as well as specifying the simulation order of SEIMS modules.

 ## file.in
 The `file.in` file is designed to define the simulation mode with time-step and the simulation period.
-Different from the plain text format described in Section 2:2.1.2, the basic format is `[TAG]|[VALUE]`.
+Different from the plain text format described in [here](@ref dataprep_basic_plaintest), the basic format is `[TAG]|[VALUE]`.
 Currently, there are four required `TAG`s which must appear in this file.
 + `MODE`: A string that indicates a long-term or storm event simulation.
 The string here can only be `Daily` or `Storm` (case insensitive).
 + `INTERVAL`: An integer to specify the time-step (or the so-called temporal resolution) of simulation according to the simulation `MODE`.
 For long-term simulation, the unit is day, e.g., `INTERVAL|1` means the time-step is one day.
 For storm event simulation, the unit is second, e.g., `INTERVAL|3600` means the time-step is one hour.